wev1n/algo-visualizer/README.md

 An open source application built using next.js 14, tailwindcss, shadcn/ui and much more!

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
-You can follow the progress on here in this repo [@wev1n](https://github.com/wev1n/algo-visualizer).
+You can follow the progress right here in this repo [@algo-visualizer](https://github.com/wev1n/algo-visualizer).
 > See the roadmap below.

 ## About this project